yoannkubera/docker-envs/templates/nodeapi_mysql_apache2/doc/docker/dev-env.md

 Then, type one of the following commands the release the resources that were used:

-* If you do not want to rebuild the docker images during the next execution (preferred):
+* None if you wish to restart the docker ecosystem to take into account changes inside the API;

+* If you wish to take into account changes in the ports or database credentials made in the `.env` file, or the addition of database initialization scripts:

     ```
 		docker-compose down